MultiAgentPolicyRL/multi-agent-policy-rllib/README.md

-# AI-Economist trained with PPO+Interpretable Decision Trees
+# AIE trained with PPO and Interpretable Decision Trees

 ## Project goal
-Train AI-Economist agents with PPO (as in the paper) and the social planner with interpretable decision trees and compare the results with those of the original paper.
+Train AI-Economist agents with PPO (as in the paper) and the social planner with interpretable decision trees, then compare the results with those of the original paper.

 ## AI-Economist
 [The AI Economist: Optimal Economic Policy Design via Two-level Deep Reinforcement Learning](https://arxiv.org/abs/2108.02755)